Little Cayman Diver

 crossing from Cayman Brac without incident, but the

-aggressor never made it to Little Cayman that week.
+aggressor never made it to Little Cayman that

-When the wind died down, we spend the last few days diving on the north
+week.
+When the wind died down, we spend

-wall and even turned down an invitation to have Thanksgiving dinner at the
+the last few days diving on the north wall and even turned down an invitation

-Southern Cross Club because we did not want to miss any more dives on the north
+to miss any more dives on the north side.

-side.
-This video includes
+This video includes a nice

-a nice eagle ray shot, a couple of good turtle scenes, shots of Sting rays, grouper
+eagle ray shot, a couple of good turtle scenes, shots of Sting rays, grouper

 and barracuda, in additional to the usual coral, sponges, and reef fish life.